-If an insurance company sends you a letter cancelling your disability or life insurance policy, along with a check for all the premiums you paid, don’t cash that check!
-In fact, if you feel your policy should not have been cancelled, you should seriously consider continuing to pay your premiums.
+If an insurance company sends you a letter canceling your disability or life insurance policy, along with a check for all the premiums you paid, don’t cash that check!
+In fact, if you feel your policy should not have been canceled, you should seriously consider continuing to pay your premiums.

 When a disability or life insurance company decides that you made a misrepresentation in the application for the policy that materially affected their ability to determine whether they should contract with you, within certain time limitations, they can attempt to rescind your policy.
 Rescission is a fancy word for a cancellation of a policy where the insurance company places you back in the position you were in one moment before your contract was issued.